 Small circular purple or reddish-brown spots on older leaves, each with a gray-white center and defined border, are the signature of common leaf spot (Mycosphaerella fragariae).
 This is one of the most prevalent fungal diseases in home strawberry patches across the eastern US, according to NC State Extension.
 Left untreated, spots merge into large dead patches, leaves yellow and drop, and fruit production falls.

 The pathogen overwinters in infected leaf debris and spreads via rain splash and wind.
-Wet springs with temperatures between 60–80°F (15–27°C) are peak infection windows.
+Wet springs with temperatures between 60 to 80°F (15 to 27°C) are peak infection windows.
 Dense plantings with poor air circulation make the problem significantly worse because moisture sits on leaves longer.

 Powdery Mildew on Strawberry Leaves: Identification and Treatment